netscale-technologies/netcomp_rcp_doc/doc/views.md

 |---|---|---
-observation_uid|string|If provided, returns a single notification start_time|string|Minimum time if order is asc, maximum if order is desc type|string device_id|string device_uid|string
+observation_uid|string|If provided, returns a single notification start_time|string|Minimum time if order is asc, maximum if order is desc stop_time|string|Maximum time if order is asc, minimum if order is desc type|string device_id|string device_uid|string